wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 # Hidden Knowledge

+## 2025.11.21

+Wan latent space is compressed by factor of 8 spatially, 4 temporarily

 ## 2025.11.20

 `res_multistep` in `Wan Video Sampler` (wrapper) is probably similar to `res_2s` in other samplers (Clownshark?)